odinlabs/js-odinlabsio-app/README.md

 ### Quick Summary

-OdinLabsIO APP is an Oauth2 server:
+OdinLabsIO APP is an express web app providing:
-- simple user authentification
+- verifiable user authentification
-OdinLabsIO APP is a consent management server:
 - signed and verifiable user consent collection

 ## How it works